-In addition to this, applications for vulnerable children who have been unable to secure a school place outside of the normal admissions round may be referred for consideration under the Fair Access Protocol.
-Further details about this can be found on the Council's website.
 Parents should be aware that where children are considered under the protocol, the protocol has no obligation to comply with school preference rights (although it will be considered) in seeking to secure a school place.
 However, there is nothing to prevent a parent from applying for a different school at that time - any such application will be considered in accordance with the usual process.

-Where a governing body does not wish to admit a child with challenging behaviour outside the normal admissions round, even though places are available, it must refer the case to the Council for action under the Fair Access Protocol.
+Where an admissions authority does not wish to admit a child with challenging behaviour outside the normal admissions round, even though places are available, it must refer the case to the LA for action under the Fair Access Protocol.

-For those of primary school age the Primary Fair Access Panel will consider the most appropriate school and will aim to facilitate a re-integration.
-For those of secondary school age the relevant Area Behaviour Partnership will be responsible to place the student with support as necessary.
+For those children of primary school age, the Primary Fair Access Panel will consider the most appropriate school and will aim to facilitate a re-integration.